 ngrid plots a Nichols chart in the complex plane of the Nichols diagram (see Fig. 10.19).
 The Nichols chart is a set of lines which correspond to the same magnitude of the closed-loop frequency response.
-The optional argument specifies the style.
+The style can be specified with an input argument.